 We have a Fast-Track Consent (FTC) service that takes 5 working days to process low risk building consents.
 The 5 day processing starts from the day your consent is accepted, if received before 12noon.

 You must lodge your application with all the required information, documentation and fee to qualify.

 The building work identified as being covered by FTC is non-negotiable.
-We endeavour to process all building consents in a timely manner but the list of FTC are the only work that meet the 5 working day criteria.
+We endeavour to process all building consents within timeframe, but the list of FTC are the only work that meets the 5 working day criteria.
 FTC applies to work on a residential property only.
 The list of work includes: